Characters and situations originally appeared in The Once and Future War by Ges Seger

 “Beautiful system,” Carmen said as Procyon leisurely approached the gas giant.
 The planet itself had just enough methane in its atmosphere to add a bluish tinge to its white- and rust-colored cloud belts.
 The space around it was lit with multiple rings, two terrestrial-planet-sized moons, several smaller icy satellites, and dozens of icy “rocks”.

 Bob looked at the main viewscreen, then did a double-take.
-“JEDI, zoom on the second moon to the left.”
+“PHIDEAUX, zoom on the second moon to the left.”

 The screen blurred, then stabilized.
 Ugly brown clouds roiled across the surface of the moon.